ansiblejunky/ansible-inventory-template/README.md

 # Ansible Inventory

+TODO: Mention that it's recommended to leverage the UUID when pulling hosts into Ansible to ensure unique records.

+TODO: Test using `auto` inventory plugin as described here:

 Customers are continually moving to the cloud and yet still using their existing on-premise platform.
 This brings the interesting challenge of managing the inventories from different sources.
 Ansible brings a lot of power to not only manage your dynamic inventories but also allows a central place to manage your configuration (variables/facts) on each platform, environment, application stack, etc. In fact it can all be managed nicely within one repo.
 This can help emphasize your standards as well as expose some of your unicorn environments or applications.

 This repo holds example inventory structures for both static and dynamic inventories across multi-platforms and multi-sources.